oracle/nosql-examples/demo-events/live-developer-lab/serverless-with-nosql-database-and-functions/setup-environment/setup-environment.md

   **Note:**

-    -In step 4 replace [OCIR-REPO] by demonosql (the name of the compartment)
+    -In step 4 replace [OCIR-REPO] by demonosql (It is the name of OCIR repository name provided in Task 3 - Step 4.
+The default is demonosql)

     -In step 5 you do not need to generate another authorization token.
 Use the token generated in step 2 and copied down.